Mrst12/shop-app/README.md

     - The app is well laid out with clear gaps between lines to show the user whta has happenedwith their choice I also added an extra message on the end of the app after exiting, so the user wasnt left wondering wether they had been successful.
 A clear goodbye message was shown instead.

+### Validation

+- The application was checked for numbers, uppercase, lowercase and a mixture from user input,
+    - A check was put in so only words could be entered and then an input asked for again, when the user input their name regardless of wether it was upper or lowercase, it Capitalised the first letter.
+    Regardless of how they input their item (upper/lower), the app made the item lowercase for checking items purposes.

 ### Known bugs
 - I have a trailing whitespace on line 25 which is a print statement that i cannot seem to get rid of